The Board

 Steve Pickup

-Group managing Director – Carlton Power
+Group Managing Director – Carlton Power

 Steve holds the position of Group Managing Director of the Carlton Group of companies, to which Langage Energy Park Ltd, the owner and developer of the Langage portion of the Plymouth and South Devon Freeport belongs.
 He has over 20 years of experience in commercial, sales and operational roles, with UK, European and Global responsibilities.
 These roles have been held within single owner enterprises, SMEs, national and international organisations, across the Water, Energy and Oil and Gas Sectors.
 Currently has a focus on large energy project development in the UK and a keen interest in supporting the energy transition via green hydrogen in the UK and specifically the South West.